On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

 \subsection{Bag Inflation Characteristics}

-An understanding of the timescales involved in the inflation of bags in bag breakups is essential in correct estimation of bag burst timescales and effective centroid velocities for bag breakups. \cite{Villermaux2009} were the first to give an analytical description of bag inflation rates for the backward bag breakup.
-They found that the bag inflation amplitude increased exponentially with time with an exponent factor of 2 for an inviscid droplet. \cite{Kulkarni2014} extended the work of \cite{Villermaux2009} to include droplet viscosity and numerically obtained a similar exponential relationship for bag inflation, with $\Ohd$ as a factor signifying droplet viscosity. $\Ohd$ was found to have a very small impact on bag inflation rates. $\We_0$ on the other hand has a more dramatic effect on the exponent factors governing inflation, with higher $\We_0$ showing faster inflation rates.
-The current set of simulations present an opportunity to explore this property to parse the role of the relevant non-dimensional parameters on bag inflation.
+An understanding of the timescales involved for the inflation of bags during bag breakups is essential in correct estimation of bag burst timescales and effective center-of-mass velocities for bag breakups. \cite{Villermaux2009} were the first to give an analytical description of bag inflation rates for backward bag morphology.
+They found that the amplitude of bag inflation increased exponentially with time with an exponent factor of 2 for an inviscid drop. \cite{Kulkarni2014} extended the work of \cite{Villermaux2009} to include drop viscosity and numerically obtained a similar exponential relationship for bag inflation, now also dependent on $\Ohd$.
+However, $\Ohd$ was found to have a very small impact on bag inflation rates. $\We_0$ on the other hand has a more dramatic effect on the exponent factors governing inflation, with higher $\We_0$ showing faster inflation rates.
+The large variety of simulations in the current work across a large parameter space present an opportunity to explore the role of the relevant non-dimensional parameters on bag inflation.
+Before we proceed, it is essential to emphasize that the axisymmetric simulations conducted in this work cannot capture the bag inflation too far beyond the initiation time \citep{lingDetailedNumericalInvestigation2023,tangBagFilmBreakup2023}.
+Hence the bag inflation rates presented here are not useful in their absolute values, and only representative of the early stages of bag inflation.
+However, the differences in bag inflation rates for different cases, solely in context of other axisymmetric simulations, still provides useful insights into the functional dependence of early bag inflation rates on these parameters.

-The evolution of bag inflation with time for a few backward bag breakup cases is plotted in \cref{fig:bag_inflation}.
-For every plot, the droplet shows a decrease in $\alpha(t^*)$ up until it reaches the end of pancake stage at $t^* \approx 1$, beyond which the droplet starts its inflation process.
-The only exception is the $\{1000, 0.1,0.1,20\}$ case, which initially shows an increase in inflation due to achieving a forward pancake shape due to shear stresses dictating its internal flow.
+With this caveat in mind, we highlight some key observations related to the bag inflation rates for a few simulations where backward bag breakup is observed.
+The evolution of bag inflation $\alpha(t^*)$ with time is illustrated in \cref{fig:bag_inflation}, where $\alpha(t^*)$ is equal to the horizontal extent of the drop $e_x$ (as shown in \cref{fig:drop_params}).
+For every plot, the drop shows a decrease in $\alpha(t^*)$ up until it reaches the end of pancake stage at $t^* \approx 1$, beyond which the drop begins to inflate.
+The only exception is the $\{1000, 0.1,0.1,20\}$ case, which initially shows an increase in $\alpha(t^*)$ due to deforming to a forward pancake.
 Bag inflation stage only starts at $t^* \approx 2.5$ for this case.
-Once firmly in bag inflation stage, all cases plotted here show an exponential growth $\alpha(t^*)$ with time with a specific exponential growth factor, marked in \cref{fig:bag_inflation} as numbers alongside each plot.
+Once firmly in the bag inflation stage, all cases plotted here show an exponential growth $\alpha(t^*)$ with time with a specific exponential growth factor, marked in \cref{fig:bag_inflation} as numbers alongside each plot.